ibm-cds-labs/simple-data-pipe-connector-oauth-trello/README.md

 ##### Enable OAuth support and collect connectivity information

- You need to register the Simple Data Pipe application before you can use it to load data.
+ You need to request a Developer API key and secret before you can use the Simple Data Pipe application to load data.
  1. Open the [Trello](http://www.trello.com) web page and log in.
- 2. ...
+ 2. Navigate to the [Trello API key generation web page](https://trello.com/1/appKey/generate) and note the key (top of the page) and secret (bottom of the page).

 ### Using the Simple Data Pipe OAuth sample connector